tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-5/README.md

 - How many senses do humans have?
   - The classic five, plus balance, temperature, and more
 - When would you want to see something before you touch it?
+  - When reviewing others' code
+  - When planning major refactoring
 - When would you want to touch something before you see it?